Abdullah-ALHussein-445/OS-Assignment3-Starter/ASSIGNMENT_DOCUMENTATION.md

 ### Question 2: Locks vs Semaphores
 **Q**: Explain the difference between ReentrantLock and Semaphore.
 Where did you use each in your code and why?
 **Your Answer**:
+ReentrantLock: Only one thread can have the key at a time.
+If another thread wants to enter, it has to wait until the first one leaves and returns the key.
+​Semaphore: it like a bouncer at a club with a limited number of spots.
+It doesn't necessarily mean just one person can enter; you can set it to allow a certain number of threads (permits) to enter at the same time.
+If the limit is reached, others have to wait.
+I used ReentrantLock in SharedResources for the counters (contextSwitchCount, etc.) and the executionLog.
+​ ,Because I needed to make sure that these specific resources are modified by only one thread at a time to prevent any "Race Conditions" or data corruption.
+​I used Semaphore in the Process class to control the CPU access.
+​Even though I set the permit to 1 (like a lock), the main reason for using a Semaphore here is to control the flow of execution and limit how many processes are actively running on the "CPU" at once.
+It’s better for managing shared resources where you might eventually want to allow more than one process to run simultaneously
 [Your answer here - explain your implementation choices]

 ---